soobinrho/dotfiles-personal/README.md

 ## Microsoft Flight Simulator 2024

-For security best practices, create a dedicated account for MSFS so that my friends can play it on my computer without giving them access to my main user account:
+For security best practices, create a dedicated account for MSFS so that my friends can play it on my computer without giving them access to my main user account.

-1. Create a non-administrative user dedicated for flight sim.
-2. Right click `C:\Users\<USERN>\AppData\Local\Packages\Microsoft.Limitless_8wekyb3d8bbwe`
-3. Properties - Security - Advanced - Add - Select a principal - Advanced... - Find Now
-4. Select the flight sim account and give full access to the MSFS directory.
+All flight sim including MSFS as well as add-ons and drivers should be installed under this account.

 <br>